kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/README.md

 Depending on the offering, the worker nodes may be unmanaged, part or fully managed.

-We have some instructions for building managed clusters in KoeKloud playgorunds here:
+We have some instructions for building managed clusters in KodeKloud playgrounds here:

 * [AWS EKS](./eks/) - Using Terraform
 * [AWS EKS](https://kodekloud.com/community/t/playground-series-how-to-create-an-eks-cluster-in-kodekloud-playground/330748) - Using the console